 Provides training to the Maintenance Assistant/Relief Pool Operator on pool testing and equipment checks and safety of the 25 m pool, therapy pool.

 Provides oversight and direction to the Assistant Pool Operator in responsibilities related to the pool operation.

+Share responsibility for scheduled “on-call” support for the Aquatics Facilities.
+When on-call, position will be required to respond to call-ins outside of normal working hours for unplanned incidents in the Aquatics Facilities.
 Facility Maintenance

 Ensures all mechanical and storage rooms are organized; equipment labeled, tidy and clean.